FREE SHIPPING On Most Orders

 How do I control the fan?

-There are three ways to operate a fan: a pull chain, a handheld remote or a wall control.
+There are three typical ways to operate a fan: a pull chain, a wall control or a handheld remote.

-Unfortunately, adding a remote to an already installed fan is not usually as simple as putting batteries in the remote control.
-The receiver for handheld remotes and some wall-mounted controls often needs to be installed inside the fan.
-This process may require that part of the fan be taken apart and then put back together after the receiver has been added.
-Most receivers can be added to the existing electrical wiring and will sit inside of the ceiling fan’s canopy.
-From there, you sync the remote to its receiver.
+Unfortunately, adding a remote to an already-installed fan is not usually as simple as putting batteries in the remote control.
+The receivers for handheld remotes and some wall-mounted controls often must be installed inside the fan.
+This may involve dismantling part of the fan to add the receiver and getting it put back together properly, which may require the help of a professional.
+Most receivers sit inside the ceiling fan’s canopy and can be wired into the existing electrical.
+From there, the remote is synced to its receiver.

 Maverick Ceiling Fan in Walnut.